 But, if I didn’t tell you that three migrating men from Honduras were succumbing to heat exhaustion only a short walk from where I was styling a Concha Fruit Cup post, you would never know.
 And all of a sudden, that felt equally important.
 While our life at the ranch rolls on, migrants will continue to journey northwards through our property.
 Washington will mandate.
 We will oblige.
 And all of us, our local humanity, will continue to pay.

-An Oyster Bed, a Wildlife Refuge, and a Border Wall: A visit to a local oyster bed in the Rio Grande Valley offers insight into the environmental implications of building a Border Wall.
+A visit to a local oyster bed in the Rio Grande Valley offers insight into the environmental implications of a wall.

 Stranded teenagers spark an emotional l reaction near a the daily crossing of the Falfurrias Checkpoint just north of the Texas-Mexico border.

 Faith healing and La Santisima Muerte, as well as the importance of narco-saints, along the Texas border.

 The way that border occurrences are often discussed and shared — in whispers at parties and social gatherings.